dotnet/AspNetCore.Docs/aspnetcore/blazor/components/control-head-content.md

 ## Control `<head>` content in a Razor component

-Specify the page's title with the <xref:Microsoft.AspNetCore.Components.Web.PageTitle> component.
-Specify `<head>` element content with the <xref:Microsoft.AspNetCore.Components.Web.HeadContent> component.
+Specify the page's title with the <xref:Microsoft.AspNetCore.Components.Web.PageTitle> component, which enables rendering an HTML `<title>` element to a [`HeadOutlet` component](#headoutlet-component).

+Specify `<head>` element content with the <xref:Microsoft.AspNetCore.Components.Web.HeadContent> component, which provides content to a [`HeadOutlet` component](#headoutlet-component).

 The following example sets the page's title and description using Razor.

 `Pages/ControlHeadContent.razor`: